andreic-ensemble/doctest/documentation/global-sync-guide/deployment/manage-synchronization.md

 Sync Engine Log Settings

-## Suspending Synchronization Components
+## Suspend Synchronization Components

 Once a pipeline is configured, all synchronization components start automatically.
 For complete details on starting the synchronization components, please see the RadiantOne Deployment and Tuning Guide.

-## Monitoring the Synchronization Process
+## Monitor the Synchronization Process

 The number of entries processed and the number of entries queued by the Transformation component can be viewed from the Main Control Panel -> Global Sync tab.
 Select the topology on the left.
 The pipelines displayed on the right indicate the number of entries processed by the transformation and apply connectors.